grafana/k6-docs/src/data/markdown/docs/01 guides/03 Test authoring/02 Recording a session.md

 excerpt: ''
 ---

-In terms of load testing, recording usually refers to the process of creating a load test from the recording of a user session.
-The process looks like:
+In load testing, _recording_ usually refers to the process of creating a load test from the recording of a user session.
+The process consists of three steps:

 1. Record a user or API session.
 2. Convert the recorded session into a test.